Uyghurs in Canada

 What are the main questions you and your team addressed in this project?

-Our research explores the reasons and processes whereby many Uyghurs left China and settled in Canada, with a focus on the challenges related to transmitting the Uyghur identity to their children in both countries.
+PALMER: Our research explores the reasons and processes whereby many Uyghurs left China and settled in Canada, with a focus on the challenges related to transmitting the Uyghur identity to their children in both countries.

 While over 12 million Uyghurs live in the northwestern region Xinjiang, since the election of president Xi Jinping in 2013 there has been an accelerating religious and cultural repression of Islam and traditional Uyghur practices that have made it difficult for Uyghurs to transmit the distinctive traits of their religious and cultural identity to the next generation.
 On the basis of our interviews with over 25 Uyghurs who have arrived in Canada, it is evident there is a strong concern to safeguard and transmit their collective identity, as a response to what some of them refer to as the “cultural genocide” in China.

 However, the challenges of achieving this goal in the Canadian context are daunting.
 In Canada, the Uyghurs are less than 2000, including first and second-generation immigrants, and they are spread out across the country.
 One challenge has been financial; many had to start their studies of professional activities over after they immigrated, although a few have recently begun to enjoy a more stable lifestyle.
 Another is familial.
 Since 2017, many Uyghurs living in Canada have lost contact with their relatives in China.
 Phone calls through the Chinese app WeChat were not answered, or their relatives begged to stop calling, since it prompted police visits and arrests.
 There are obstacles in obtaining tourist visas to invite family members to visit them in Canada.
-After 2017, many cancelled their trips to China, fearing it would place their relatives in danger of being arrested and interned in the so-called re-education centres, where many already have friends or relatives detained.
+After 2017, many cancelled their trips to China, fearing it would place their relatives in danger of being arrested and interned in the so-called “re-education centres”, where many already have friends or relatives detained.
 One might argue that these events appear have triggered a collective trauma that has become central to the Uyghur identity in Canada, as might be seen by the strong response to our research.

 How did you go about this research?

 Since many Uyghurs go through or settle in Turkey after they leave China, we have recently started interviewing Uyghurs established in Istanbul, where political activism appears to be strong and well-organized.
-Turkey is a natural destination for Uyghurs who wish to leave China, as a majority Muslim country with a culture and a language similar to Uyghur.
+Turkey is a natural destination for Uyghurs who wish to leave China, as a majority Muslim country with a culture and a language similar to the Uyghurs’.
 Moreover, Turkey offers Uyghurs a permanent residence permit, which allows them to legally reside in Turkey without a valid passport from China but also without being granted the same rights and privileges as Turkish citizens.
 Some of our Canadian participants have expressed a fear about Turkey’s friendly relationship with China in the last decades, which has led them to settle in Canada instead of Turkey.

 The first reason is discrimination.
 This prevails in the workplace, where Uyghurs have reduced chances of getting a good job or a promotion despite being qualified.
-Obtaining certain privileges that are readily available to the Han majority (e.g. a passport or a travel visa) can also be difficult for Uyghurs, who must pay off a number of people and have connections to obtain what they need.
+Obtaining certain privileges that are readily available to the Han majority (e.g. a passport or a travel visa) can also be difficult for Uyghurs, who must pay off a number of people or need connections to obtain what they need.
 When Uyghurs face discrimination, it is also impossible for them to complain without risking further trouble.
 One of our participants told us that he quit his job as a university professor after he was unexpectedly requested to teach all his courses in Chinese language instead of Uyghur language, although almost all of his students were Uyghurs.
 Quitting was, according to him, the best way not to comply.
 Many of our participants said they left China so their children would not have to face discrimination and find better opportunities in a democratic country.

 The third reason for leaving China is fear in the justice system.
-Uyghurs fear that if they get trapped in the Chinese legal system—which can happen for a number of reasons— that they are going to be sent to jail or the rehabilitation camps.
+Uyghurs fear that if they get trapped in the Chinese legal system—which can happen for various reasons— that they are going to be sent to jail or the rehabilitation camps.
 Some participants have seen their relatives, friends or acquaintances unjustly charged and tried for crimes they did not commit, or for actions that would not be considered “crimes” in the Western world (e.g. having participated in a student protest demonstration).
 Some have heard stories about Uyghurs being kidnapped in neighboring countries and brought back to China only to be jailed.
 Those who fear the justice system are often people who have ties with intellectuals, activists or religious figures and who know that they are being watched by the authorities, or who have been placed on the “black list” (sometimes because of politically active relative abroad).

 How has the situation of the Uyghurs in Xinjiang changed in recent years?